LucasBorza/network-notebook/Documentation/IP Routing.md

 *NOTE: OER was the original technology added to enhance routing decisions and further enhanced and renamed to PfR, continue to Performance Routing (PfR) subpage for additional concepts and  configuration.*

+## PFR Performance Routing

+PfR official standards for performance routing, but it's also known as protocol-independent routing optimization, or PIRO.
+PfR learns about network performance using IP SLA (Service Level Agreement) and Netflow features (one or both).

 PfR Requirements
-CEF (Cisco Express Forwarding) must be enabled.
+ - CEF (Cisco Express Forwarding) must be enabled.
-IGP/BGP routing must be configured and working.
+ - IGP/BGP routing must be configured and working.
-PfR does not support Multiprotocol Label Switching Provider Edge - Customer (MPLS PE-CE) or any traffic within the MPLS network, because PfR does not recognize MPLS headers.
+ - PfR does not support Multiprotocol Label Switching Provider Edge - Customer (MPLS PE-CE) or any traffic within the MPLS network, because PfR does not recognize MPLS headers.
-PfR uses redistribution of static routes into the routing table, with a tag to facilitate control.
+ - PfR uses redistribution of static routes into the routing table, with a tag to facilitate control.

 Background Information
 PfR extends beyond OER's original capability by providing  routing optimization based on traffic type, through application awareness.
 PfR lets a router select the best path across a network based on the application traffic requirements.
 For example, voice traffic requires low latency, low jitter, and low error rates.

 Attributes of PfR
-Optimizes traffic path based on application type, performance requirements, and network performance.
+ - Optimizes traffic path based on application type, performance requirements, and network performance.
-Can perform passive monitoring using the Cisco IOS NetFlow feature.
+ - Can perform passive monitoring using the Cisco IOS NetFlow feature.
-Can perform active monitoring using the Cisco IP IOS IP SLA feature.
+ - Can perform active monitoring using the Cisco IP IOS IP SLA feature.
-Can perform active and passive monitoring simultaneously .
+ - Can perform active and passive monitoring simultaneously .
-Performs dynamic load balancing
+ - Performs dynamic load balancing
-Performs automatic path optimization
+ - Performs automatic path optimization
-Offers "good" mode: finds an alternative route when a defined threshold is exceeded.
+ - Offers "good" mode: finds an alternative route when a defined threshold is exceeded.
-Offers "best" mode: always switches traffic to the route with the best performance.
+ - Offers "best" mode: always switches traffic to the route with the best performance.
-Can reroute traffic in as little as 3 seconds
+ - Can reroute traffic in as little as 3 seconds
-Supports robust reporting for traffic analysis and path assessment and troubleshooting purposes.
+ - Supports robust reporting for traffic analysis and path assessment and troubleshooting purposes.
-Can split prefixes in the routing table to provide differential routing for a single host or a subnet of hosts compared to the prefixes in the original routing table.
+ - Can split prefixes in the routing table to provide differential routing for a single host or a subnet of hosts compared to the prefixes in the original routing table.
-Can operate in monitor-only mode to collect information that helps network administrators determine the benefit of implementing PfR.
+ - Can operate in monitor-only mode to collect information that helps network administrators determine the benefit of implementing PfR.

 Device Roles
 **Master Controller (MC)**